ludavid15/myblog/myapp/src/posts/continuum-mechanics.md

 In assuming incompressibility, mass continuity reduces into a volume continuity equation, where density has dropped out:

 $$Volume\ Continuity:\ \ \ \nabla\bullet V=\ \frac{\partial u}{\partial x}+\frac{\partial v}{\partial y}=0$$

+# References

+<v-divider :thickness="5"></v-divider>

+* This post is a collection of my notes from graduate courses at the University of Michigan and undergraduate courses at UCLA.